spiir/viia-changelog/README.md

 - You can now skip the email page, when you are sending a end-user through the onboarding
 - You can now try our beta Payments API
 - Added new state `Queued` on transactions, for now this is a feature toggle on integrator level
-- One-time users can now claim there account during onboarding
+- One-time users can now claim their account during on-boarding
 - Integrator can request all accounts, when a one-time user is onboarded
 -